Drs. Foster and Smith Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The sixth ingredient is oat groats, a whole grain, minimally processed form of oats.
+The sixth ingredient includes oat groats, a whole grain, minimally processed form of oats.
 With the exception of their caloric content and the fact they’re also gluten free, oat groats can be considered average in nutritional value.

 The seventh ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.